Skip to content

 Click here to expand and minimize this container.

-Doctor on Demand is a one-stop shop for many healthcare needs, and unique in its offering both mental health and primary care services.
-It is a good choice for those looking to receive all of their care on one platform.
-If you’re looking for a provider that’s more specific to mental health, Talkiatry is a better medication and therapy solution for anyone with an in-network insurance plan.
-Those who need medication and therapy but don’t have insurance would be better served by Brightside Health.
+Doctor on Demand is a one-stop shop for many healthcare needs, and unique in its offering of mental health and primary care services.
+This could make it a good choice for those looking to receive all of their care on one platform.

 When our reviewer used Doctor on Demand, they felt that it was very easy to onboard and they found a provider with almost immediate availability.
 Their experience during the initial consultation was good except for a somewhat abrupt ending.
 They later learned that each session on Doctor on Demand has a strict time limit.